Founder & Lead Editor

 What Makes Adidas Ultraboost 1.0 Stand Out?

-You know what?
-It’s arguably the synergy of the components that makes this shoe iconic, rather than just one single feature.
-When the Ultraboost 1.0 launched, it combined three specific technologies that had never really played together this well before: the Primeknit upper, the full-length Boost midsole, and the Torsion System.
+What makes this shoe iconic isn’t one magic part.
+It’s how the pieces work together.
+When the Ultraboost 1.0 launched, it blended three technologies in a way that felt new at the time: the Primeknit upper, the full-length Boost midsole, and the Torsion System.

-The defining feature, without a doubt, is that Boost midsole.
-Developed with BASF, those thousands of expanded thermoplastic polyurethane (TPU) energy capsules created a sensation that was radically different from the stiff EVA foams we were used to.
-It offered a "springy" and responsive feel that felt alive underfoot.
-Then you have the Primeknit.
-This was one of the first times we saw a digitally knitted upper that truly functioned like a second skin, inspired—believe it or not—by a knitted glove.
-It used ARAMIS motion capture technology to ensure the knit supported the foot exactly where needed, expanding and contracting with your stride.
+The headline is still the Boost midsole.
+Developed with BASF, those expanded thermoplastic polyurethane (TPU) capsules felt completely different from the stiff EVA most of us were used to.
+The ride had a springy, responsive feel that actually felt “alive” underfoot.
+Then there’s Primeknit.
+This was one of the first digitally knitted uppers that really behaved like a second skin, inspired by a knitted glove.
+Adidas used ARAMIS motion capture to map support zones, so the knit expands and tightens where it needs to as you move.

-When you combine that with the external heel counter and the plastic midfoot cage, you get a lockdown that feels secure yet unrestrictive.
-While newer foams are lighter and bouncier, the 1.0 stands out because it mastered the art of walking comfort before "lifestyle runner" was even a popular category.
+Add the external heel counter and the plastic midfoot cage, and you get a secure lockdown without feeling trapped.
+Newer foams are lighter and bouncier, sure.
+But the 1.0 nailed walking comfort before “lifestyle runner” was even a real category.

 One customer summed it up perfectly: